blish-hud/blishhud.com/docs/markers/attributes/mount.md

 ## Description

-*Hides the marker if the player is not currently riding one of the specified mounts.*
+*Hides the marker or trail if the player is not currently riding one of the specified mounts.*

 | Attribute | Data Type | Example | Description |
 |-|-|-|-|